10 minutes Reading time

 20 pages Length

-This is our latest digital insight report on estate agencies & property sites.
+This is our latest digital insight report on estate agents and property websites.

 We produce these reports to provide industry leaders with insight on where they sit in their market and how they compare to the rest of their competitors over key digital metrics.

 Over the report, you’ll discover year on year performances in areas such as organic visibility , link authority, brand reach and page speed.
 Each score is individual and qualitative – this means you may be top of the charts in one area and lacking in others.
 It’s a great way to benchmark your digital performance.

-Our report contains data about the top 66 retailers in the sector.
+Our report contains data about the top 66 property companies in the sector.
 If you can’t see your name in the report but want to know where you sit compared to the rest, get in touch and we’ll discuss your metrics in more detail.

 You can read this post alongside the report to give you a broader view of what’s going on underneath all the numbers.
-We appreciate that the report is data-heavy which is why we’ve explained the wins, losses and standout moments of the sector here in words.
+We appreciate that the report is data-heavy which is why we’ve explained the wins, losses and standout moments of the sector here in words, in this section.
 It’ll also help us to explain why and how these metrics are linked.

 Organic visibility is number one on most SEO’s list when it comes to improving site metrics.
 That’s because better visibility leads to increased click-through rates and potentially more leads or sales.